 When Sir Charles Cayzer died in 1916, Sir John Jellicoe (KCVO 1907) was appointed one of the trustees under his will to help preserve the family's interest in their businesses and protect the capital.
 In addition, he received a legacy of £10,000.
 He had been a director of Cayzer, Irvine & Co for some time, but was largely absent from board meetings during the First World War being on naval service.

 On the outbreak of war in 1914 Sir John, already a Vice-Admiral, was promoted to Admiral in command of the Grand Fleet.
 During this command he played a central role in the Battle of Jutland (1916), a major clash of dreadnoughts with no decisive outcome.
 His part in the battle is still subject to controversy, although no major fault could be attributed to him.
 He became First Sea Lord in November 1916, but was abruptly dismissed by the Prime Minister, Lloyd-George in 1917.

-In 1918 he was created Viscount Jellicoe of Scapa.
-[ADD: British High Commissioner to New Zealand].
+In 1918 he was created Viscount Jellicoe of Scapa, and in the early 1920s served as Governor-General of New Zealand.
 He died in November 1935 and is buried in St. Paul's Cathedral.
 His son, George, succeeded as second Earl and was to distinguish himself during the Second World War before going on to become a diplomat and politician.